checht71/AI-Notes/AI Vault/General AI Notes/0. Theory and Intro/Artificial Intelligence Overview.md

 Artificial intelligence is such a broad term at this point that it is hard to even know where to start.
 Everything from the NPCs in video games to the recommendations your search engine gives you fall under the umbrella of AI.
 You could essentially call AI a program that learns something and applies what it learns.
 As of 2024, there's a frenzy to make newer and smarter AI models.
-The field makes so much progress that it's hard for even some of my most brilliant professors to keep up with all of the new model types and techniques that
+[Just the list of AI tools and services is incredibly long.](https://mattturck.com/wp-content/uploads/2020/09/2020-Data-and-AI-Landscape-Matt-Turck-at-FirstMark-v1.pdf)
 ## Types of AI
 There are a ton of types of AI not listed here, but these types are what you'll mostly find within this notebook.
 ### Neural Networks